yv/MLTK_Qualia/README.md

-MLTK_Qualia -- Code for Learning of Qualia and Compound Relations
+MLTK_Qualia -- Supervised Learning of Semantic Relations
 =================================================================

 The tools in this package can be used to extract co-occurrence matrices